codepks/LearningLLD/README.md

 }
 ```

-4. **PrinterManager** : Manages the printing job and taken into account the printer's busy schedule.
+4. **PrinterManager** : It is a singleton class.
+Manages the printing job and taken into account the printer's busy schedule.

 ```
 PrinterManager